PMG Leadership Corps – Additional Information

 The Leadership Corps members work as a team to run the motor group.
 Some of the responsibilities include, but are not limited to, the following:

-- Collaborating with Laura on the weekly motor group curriculum, making changes as needed to accommodate the children’s skill development: LC interns assist with preparing and running a minimum if two weeks of the motor group
+• Collaborating with Laura on the weekly motor group curriculum, making changes to the weekly plan and the data forms as needed to accommodate the children’s skill development: LC interns assist with preparing a minimum of two weeks of the motor group

-- Entering data into Google documents/spreadsheets after the motor group
+• Managing data in Google spreadsheets during and after the motor group

-- Regular Leadership Corps meetings with Laura: a minimum of 6 meetings over Zoom, one or two prior to the start of the motor group, every two weeks during the motor group, and one or two after the end of the motor group
+• Regular Leadership Corps meetings with Laura: a minimum of 4 meetings over Zoom, one or two prior to the start of the motor group, every two-three weeks during the motor group, and one or two after the end of the motor group

 Additional Projects